A Weight-aware-based Multi-source Unsupervised Domain Adaptation Method for Human Motion Intention Recognition: Introduction

 HMI refers to the fusion of various biological signals (such as electroencephalography, electromyogram, etc.) and non-biological signals (such as speed, torque, etc.) to identify movement patterns.
 Li \e \cite{10309911} provided a systematic review of the HMI recognition research for exoskeleton robots.
 The current methods for HMI can be divided into two types: model-based and model-free.
 The model-based methods involve the kinematics model \cite{8967017}, the dynamic model \cite{8974252}, and the musculoskeletal model \cite{7927483}.
 They establish the relationship between sensing signals and motion parameters to recognize HMI.
 The model-based methods are suitable for continuous HMI recognition.
 However, it consumes more time for the identification and calibration of parameters and is not robust when the task is complicated \cite{7927483}.

 The model-free methods map the sensing signals into target HMI directly without parameter identification \cite{9804816,yin2021sa,wang2021real}.
 The above model-free methods can achieve good performance on specific subject but fail to perform well on cross-subjects.
-Due to the difference in individual motor characteristics, such as kinematic properties, most current methods require labeling a large amount of data and training specific classifiers for each individual, which is burdensome \cite{10309911}.
-Unsupervised domain adaptation (UDA) is a common method to solve the above problem \cite{zhang2022gaussian,zhang2023ensemble,zhang2020unsupervised1,9976035}.
-In this scenario, the source subjects (domains) data are labeled, and the target subject (domain) data are unlabeled.
-However, there is a discrepancy between the source and target domains.
-To alleviate the performance reduction caused by this discrepancy, single-source UDA (SUDA) utilizes the adversarial-based methods to align two domains \cite{ganin2016domain,long2017learning,saito2018maximum} or explores different metric learning schemes to minimize this divergence \cite{zhang2019bridging,zhang2020unsupervised,xiao2021dynamic}.
+Due to the difference in individual motor characteristics, such as kinematic properties, most current methods require labeling a large amount of data and training specific classifiers for each individual, which is burdensome \cite{10309911}. \tx{Unsupervised domain adaptation (UDA) is a common method to solve the above problem \cite{zhang2022gaussian,zhang2023ensemble,zhang2020unsupervised1,9976035}, where the source subjects (domains) data are labeled and the target subject (domain) data are unlabeled.
+Currently, the UDA methods have also been widely applied in many other fields, such as fault diagnosis \cite{10517281,10371381} , physical information estimation \cite{10378867} , classification tasks \cite{10529516,10174652}, and object identification \cite{10640069,10075484}.
+In these fields, the discrepancy between the source and target domains greatly reduces prediction performance.
+To alleviate the performance reduction caused by this discrepancy, single-source UDA (SUDA) utilizes the adversarial-based methods to align two domains \cite{ganin2016domain,long2017learning,saito2018maximum} or explores different metric learning schemes to minimize this divergence \cite{zhang2019bridging,zhang2020unsupervised,xiao2021dynamic}.}